 The design of the KGS216M mitre saw is not its strong point.
 It doesn’t look particularly robust and doesn’t have the stand out design of the major brands.
 The colour scheme is a bit bland and could be a lot more detailed to make it stand out.

-The Metabo saw is not very compact for storage and coming in at 19kg is a heavy piece of kit to carry around compared to its competitors, if you are looking for something a little lighter and easier to get around have a look at the Makita LS1040 as it is in the same price range but is better design for moving around and storing.
+The Metabo saw is not very compact for storage and coming in at 19kg is a heavy piece of kit to carry around compared to its competitors (whether compound, sliding or other), if you are looking for something a little lighter and easier to get around have a look at the Makita LS1040 as it is in the same price range but is better design for moving around and storing.

 All in all not the best design in a market with a lot of alternatives.